adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 </div>

 This is commonly called a **vector-Jacobian product** (VJP) or **pullback**.
-Just like forward mode, the cost of one VJP of $f$ is approximately the same as the cost of one evaluation of $f$.
-Reverse mode is also matrix-free: **no intermediate Jacobians are computed at any point**.
+Its computation typically requires about twice the computational effort of a single evaluation of $f$.

 ### From linear maps back to Jacobians